 If you're moving by yourself, you'll need to move your mattress too.
-Not only will this guide ensure your mattress arrives in your new home without a rip, but it'll also keep the roads and highways safe.
+Ensure your mattress arrives in your new home without a rip, and stay safe while moving it.

 Matching Your Mattress to the Right Vehicle